 INDEX CORRELATION RISK.
-The trust invests in equity securities from the Index selected prior to the date of the trust's formation.
+The trust's selection starts with the securities from the Index selected prior to the date of the trust's formation.
+The trust's portfolio may not include all securities in the Index and could include securities that are not in the Index.
 The securities in the trust's portfolio will not change if the Index components, or their weightings within the Index, change.
-The performance of the trust may not correspond with the Index for this reason and because the trust incurs a sales charge and expenses.
+The performance of the trust may not correspond with the Index for this reason because the sponsor may have removed securities from the Index for the trust's portfolio and because the trust incurs a sales charge and expenses.